-I maintain that we can and ought to develop a working empiricist epistemology that serves several masters at once.
+I maintain that we can and ought to develop an epistemology of perceptual judgments that serves several masters at once.
 It ought to say something about the rational contribution of experience to knowledge (and not just the causal role of experience in the generation of beliefs); it ought to show that there is continuity between common sense and scientific views of the world; and lastly, it ought to help unify traditional concerns in general epistemology with epistemological concerns in post-Positivist philosophy of science.
-I have called an empiricism that can do all of this “Comprehensive Empiricism”.
+I have called an epistemology that can do all of this “Comprehensive Epistemology”.

 For more details, see my paper “An Empirical Analysis of Perceptual Judgments: Reason and Reformed Empiricism” (in “Publications”) for a defense of Anil Gupta’s Reformed Empiricism as a framework for this unified and comprehensive epistemology.
-My dissertation (also in “Publications”) gives one an idea of my earlier attempts to develop Comprehensive Empiricism.
+My dissertation (also in “Publications”) gives an idea of my earlier attempts to develop an empiricist version of Comprehensive Epistemology.